What Is CPAP Compliance?

 Not compliant yet?
 Put your CPAP on and read a book in bed, or during the day while watching TV.
 Getting acclimated to the mask is so important to therapy.

 Remember, it is an adjustment to have something on your face, let alone having air blowing at you.
 If you are like me and are sensitive to sound, I recommend playing classical music to help distract the sound of your breathing.

 My biggest tip

-My biggest tip is this: wear your CPAP as long as you can, take it off, and put it back on the next night, and wear it longer.
-Skipping night’s will not help you get used to the therapy, and having 0 hours will make a negative impact on that 70 percent on your compliance report.
+My biggest tip is this: Wear your CPAP as long as you can, take it off, put it back on the next night, and wear it longer.
+Skipping nights will not help you get used to the therapy, and having 0 hours will make a negative impact on that 70 percent on your compliance report.
 The other issue is if you lay awake all night to get your hours in, you can become frustrated and exhausted.
-I have found that the patients who do that are most likely to give up on therapy.
+I have found that the people who do that are most likely to give up on therapy.